 Students study in BUSINESS CLASS at no extra expense: comfortable chairs, boardroom and free WiFi.
 Our business course is unique: it is taught by active business owners who support each individual student to create the specific, detailed strategies they need to be successful in their business activities.

 The Diploma of Business has been designed for those with some experience in a range of settings who are seeking to further develop their skills across a wide range of business functions.
 This qualification is also suited to those with little experience but sound theoretical business skills and knowledge and who would like to further develop these skills in order to create further educational and employment opportunities.

 Course Structure – Units of Competency:

-- BSBHRM512 – Develop and manage performance-management processes
+- BSBPEF502 – Develop and use emotional intelligence

 International student entry requirements for this course:

 It’s a requirement for enrolment and for the grant of a student visa that students establish their English language proficiency.
 How you can do this depends on your passport and Education Sector, which determine your Assessment Level.
 Some levels can use the ACADEMIQUE test (80% or above, only available at ACADEMIQUE) to establish their competence Other levels need IELTS 5.5 or equal (or higher) or certified proof of successful Foundation, Certificate IV or higher studies.
 For details, please contact the college or see: